How can we help you?

-In a nutshell, we make buying business insurance easy and intuitive for start-ups and small businesses in the tech and media space.
-Unlike traditional insurers!
+In a nutshell, we make buying business insurance easy and intuitive for start-ups and small businesses in the tech and media space, unlike traditional insurers.

 Our founders, Cameron Shearer and Ben Rose, conceived the idea for Digital Risks while Cam was working at a digital advertising agency and Ben was working for a large insurer.
 Cam had the task of trying to organise insurance cover for his company but couldn’t find a provider that really understood what they did and could advise on suitable cover.
 The dynamic duo quickly saw a problem that needed solving and decided to join forces, combining their insurance and digital skills to develop a new type of insurance brand.

+Currently, we can only provide cover online for companies registered in the United Kingdom and sole traders resident in the United Kingdom.
 We can provide cover offline for companies registered elsewhere in Europe and sole traders resident elsewhere in Europe, however we will require an application form completed - please contact us for a copy of the application form.